-Sore and red hands and feet
+Sore and red palms of hands and soles of feet

 High blood pressure

 Cabozantinib can increase your blood pressure.
 A nurse will check your blood pressure regularly during treatment.
 If you have headaches, nosebleeds or feel dizzy, let your doctor know.
 Your doctor can usually prescribe tablets to control high blood pressure.
 Some people may need to reduce their dose of cabozantinib or stop taking it.
-Less often, cabozantinib may lower your blood pressure.
+Sometimes, cabozantinib may lower your blood pressure.